20 Cheyney Street

 The land on which this house stands was originally part of The Bell and was sold 20 January 1954 by J & J E Phillips, brewers of Royston and owners of The Bell. to Cambridgeshire CC.

-Bearing mind that The Bell and The Diggings were both to close within three years, it is amusing that Phillips had this covenant included in the conveyance:
+Bearing mind that The Bell and The Diggings were both to close within three years, it is amusing that Phillips bothered to have this covenant included in the conveyance:

 “For the benefit and protection of properties owned by the Vendors